behlkush/aws-bootcamp-cruddur-2023/journal/week8.md

   and option: postAttachCommand - I load all my variables and do all npm installs here in postAttachCommand and the env vars get set automatically and correctly.

 "postAttachCommand": "sudo npm install aws-cdk -g && cd ./thumbing-serverless-cdk && npm i && cd .. && sh ./bin/rds/update-sg-rule && ./bin/ecr/login-ecr && ./bin/backend/generate-env && ./bin/frontend/generate-env && cd ./frontend-react-js && npm install && cd ../backend-flask && pip install -r requirements.txt && sh bin/ecs/install-sm"

+- Profile Avatar Upload lambda was successfully configured after multiple failed attempts.
+I faced CORS issues that took days to resolve.
+Finally i figured out that the issue was that my lambda was first created in a different region and then when i ported it to a the canada region, not all settings were ported.
+I was not able to see cloud watch logs. finally i did the whole thing again, created new Lambda, New authorizer and new API gateway and integrated them and it succeeded.
+Huge learning.

+- The last view of week 8 was really stress buster after everything seems to be in place and avatars are now loading fine.

 # Extra Tips